odin-lang/odin-lang.org/content/docs/faq.md

 ```
 declares both to be a "pointer to int".
 This is clearer and more regular.
 This syntax is borrowed from the Pascal family, along with using `^` to denote a pointer, as it is pointy.

 Due to the style of value declarations, the type can be omitted and inferred from the declaration.
-The follwoing are all equivalent:
+The following are all equivalent:
 ```odin
 a: int = 123;
 a :    = 123;